IBM/predictive-market-using-arria/README.md

 ## 5. Load Investment Portfolio

 You will now need to create a portfolio in your Investment Portfolio service and create holdings for that portfolio.
 The `holdings.sample.json` file provides you with sample holdings for a portfolio.
-You can run the `investmentPortfolio.js` script to load portfolio and holdings.

-The credentials are retrieved from `.env` file as per the [previous step](#4-configure-env-file) or can be added directly to the script.
+You can use the `investmentPortfolio.js` script to load portfolio and holdings.
+The credentials for Investment Portfolio service are retrieved from `.env` file as per the [previous step](#4-configure-env-file) or can be added directly to the script.

 <p align="left">
   <img width="650" src="readme_images\investment_portfolio_cred.png">
 </p>

-To load a portfolio named `MyFixedIncomePortfolio`, first install dependencies and use the command-line with the script to create the portfolio:
+To load a portfolio named `MyFixedIncomePortfolio`, first install dependencies and use the command-line with the `investmentPortfolio.js` script to create portfolio.
+In the project directory, run the following commands in terminal:
 ```
 npm install
 node investmentPortfolio.js -l MyFixedIncomePortfolio